 For a full JR Map see our JR map page.

-Gran Class and Green Class on the Tohoku Shinkansen.
+Gran Class and Green Class on the Tohoku Shinkansen

 In addition to ordinary class (2nd class), the Tohoku Shinkansen has Green seat (1st class) carriage and Gran Class carriages.
 The Green seats are operated on a 2×2 seat layout with extra reclining and space.
 On some train services on the Tohoku Shinkansen, free coffee, tea and water is served in Green Class, plus you get the free “oshibori” free hand towel service.

 Gran Class is the most luxurious way of travel on the Shinkansen and is only available on the Tohoku and Hokuriku Shinkansen lines.
 Gran Class comes with its own dedicated Gran Class Attendant, bento box, snacks, drinks and even cocktails!
-Now that is traveling in style.
+Now that is travelling in style.
 We are working on an in depth article on Gran Class, so keep an eye out on the blog.

 WiFi on the Tohoku Shinkansen